aditikhare007/AI-Research-Junction/README.md

 > 🚀 Read less.
 Understand more.
 Build better AI.

+⭐ If this repository helps you stay current with AI research and real-world systems, consider starring it.

 ---

-## ⭐ Why Star This Repo?
+## Why Star This AI Research Repository?
 If you care about:
 - 🔬 Cutting-edge AI research (LLMs, GenAI, Agents, CV, Quantum AI)
 - 🏗️ Production-scale AI systems (latency, reliability, evaluation)
 - ⚙️ Inference, cost, safety & governance
-- 🔁 What translates from research into scalable real-world systems
+- 🔁 What translates from research into scalable systems
-- 📚 Well-organized, no-noise paper curation
+- 📚 Well-organized, signal-over-noise paper curation

-👉 **Star ⭐ this repo** to keep it on your radar and support open knowledge sharing.
+This repository complements my ongoing **AI research newsletter and curated insights**.

 ---

-## 👩‍💼 About the Author
+## About the Author

 **Aditi Khare**